When creating a high functioning marketing plan on the Internet, SEO for manufacturing companies is quite often considered the biggest priority.

 There is a reason for that.
 That video was interesting, funny, and most of all… It was viral.
 Not only was it a hit with the younger generation, it also had an actor that their parents could connect with.
 The advertisement effectively turned the children into commercials when they shared the “funny video” with their family.

-Recently there has been an explosion of “Vine Stars” getting hired by huge companies to run their marketing campaigns.
+Recently there has been an explosion of social media influencers getting hired by huge companies to run advertise their products.
 Everything from name brand soda to car insurance companies have taken this approach.

 The modern commercial has gone from being a 30 second spot between TV shows to only lasting the few seconds a viewer has to wait until they can skip the ad on YouTube.
 Sometimes these ads are so funny or catchy that people pause the video to search for the ad itself.